titaniummachine1/Auto_Trickstab/README.md

 first unload lua to save config.

-Go to your game properties / local files and then in team fortres 2 folder there is LBOX Auto Trickstab lua folder
+Go to your game properties / local files and then in team fortres 2 folder there is[ " LBOX Auto Trickstab lua " folder

 remove it and load lua again